inverno-io/inverno-core/doc/reference-guide.md

 If no bean of type `MilkForther` annotated with `@SuperSteam` exists, a compilation error is raised.

-> It's important to understand here that the Inverno compiler considers the declared type of a bean which is not necessarily the actual type of the runtime instance.
+> It's important to understand here that the Inverno compiler considers the declared type of the bean which is not necessarily the actual type of the runtime instance.
 This is especially true when defining a [provided type](#provided-type) in a bean class, the selector annotation must then be specified on the provided type and not the actual bean class.

 ## Modular application